 Save your items for the next free hard waste colletion held during September and October each year, or alternatively book an additional hard waste collection by clicking here.

 It’s everyone’s responsibility to help reduce litter.
 You can help by:

 Making sure the lid can close on your wheelie bin so birds and wind don’t spread rubbish on to the ground

 Don't put your hard waste on the nature strip without making a booking first.
 You can find information on how to book a collection here

-Using your garden waste bin for lawn clippings, not sweeping them in to the drain
+Using your garden waste bin for lawn clippings, dont sweeping them in to the drain

 Carrying a cigarette butt bin or making sure butts are placed into litter bins not thrown on the ground